 The School of Visual Arts prepares undergraduates to enter visual design professions and graduate programs in the visual arts.
-The School serves the public, regionally, nationally, and internationally through events, exhibitions, internships, competitions, workshops, and courses that nourish and renew the vitality of art and design leading innovation in art and design as it interfaces with technology.
+The School serves the public, regionally, nationally, and internationally through events, exhibitions, internships, competitions, workshops, and courses that nourish and renew the vitality of art and design as it interfaces with technology.

 Phone: (540) 231-6267

 FAX (540) 231-3242

 Prospective students wishing to study Art or Art History at SOVA should apply through Virginia Tech Admissions.
 All students who wish to pursue a bachelor of fine arts in the Studio, Creative Technology (CT) or Graphic Design programs must take foundation art courses (ART 1204, 1404, 1604).

 Students planning to transfer to Virginia Tech from another institution or current Virginia Tech students that want to change their major should contact our academic advisor, Tracey Drowne at firstname.lastname@example.org.

 The minimum laptop requirements are as follows for Studio Art, Graphic Design and Creative Technologies (CT):

 Macbook Pro 15-inch (or equivalent Window-based laptop for CT)

 The cost of the Macbook can range from $1800 – $2799+, depending on the specifications.
 Basically, any latest 15-inch MacBook Pro will do the job.
 But get the highest spec you can afford!
 Get AppleCare +! (at least AppleCare).

 Adobe Creative Cloud is required for majoring in Studio, Graphic Design, and CT (see below).